swipswaps/objectiv-analytics/backend/objectiv_backend/snowplow/docs/gcp.md

   derived_tstamp, event_vendor, event_name, event_format, event_version, event_fingerprint,
   load_tstamp,
   contexts_io_objectiv_taxonomy_1_0_0
-FROM `project.dataset.events`;
+FROM `project.dataset.events_copy`;
 ```
-4. Now select `Save results as BigQuery table`, and save the data as a new table in the current dataset.
+6. Now select `Save results as BigQuery table`, and save the data as a new table in the current dataset called `events`.
-5. Remove the `events` table (BE CAREFUL HERE)
-6. Copy the newly created table from step 4 to a table named `events`
-7. Remove the table created in step 4
-8. Restart the Snowplow bigquery streamloader
+7. Restart the Snowplow bigquery streamloader
-9. Verify new events end up in the `events` table
+8. Verify new events end up in the `events` table
+9. Remove `events_copy`